 His designs have a seriously A-list and red carpet following: Jennifer Lopez, Heidi Klum, Catherine Zeta-Jones – and when First Lady Michelle Obama sat for her first term official portrait, she showed off that toned figure in a Michael Kors black sleeveless dress, as simple and as stylish as it gets.

 The debut Michael Kors fragrance was unveiled in 2000 and instantly became a contemporary, chic classic.
-Next up: Michael Kors Men, released in 2001, then Island Michael Kors, described as ‘the ultimate getaway’, with a pale turquoise bottle that somehow makes you feel you’re halfway to the Caribbean just looking at it.
+Next up: Michael Kors Men, released in 2001, then Island Michael Kors, described as ‘the ultimate getaway’, with a pale turquoise bottle that somehow made you feel you were halfway to the Caribbean just looking at it.

-Michael Kors‘s fragrances continue to bottle that jet-set spirit: in his most recent collection of three individual fragrances, the designer offers three different expressions of beauty – Sporty, Sexy and Glam.
-‘Those three things have always been in the DNA of Michael Kors,’ he told Women’s Wear Daily.
+The line-up includes various interpretations of three different expressions of beauty – Sporty, Sexy and Glam.
+‘Those three things have always been in the DNA of Michael Kors,’ he told the style bible Women’s Wear Daily.
 ‘It’s just that she feels more strongly about one of them at certain given times.’
-Now there’s a scent which embodies each of those moods – with accompanying lip and nail colours , powders and bodycare, capturing the sun-kissed, dewy glow that his catwalk models all share.
-The print and TV ad. campaigns – get a glimpse here – were shot by Mario Testino.

-In 2013, Michael Kors was chosen for The Time 100: Time Magazine‘s list of the most influential people in the world.
-In 2010, he was awarded The Fragrance Foundation’s FiFi Award for Lifetime Achievement…
+In 2013, Michael Kors was chosen for The Time 100: Time Magazine’s list of the most influential people in the world.
+And in 2010, he was awarded The Fragrance Foundation’s FiFi Award for Lifetime Achievement.

-Hardly surprising – and well-deserved – for a man who understand’s perfume’s power to whisk us through time and space…
+Hardly surprising – but so well-deserved, for a man who understand’s perfume’s power to whisk us through time and space…